GNGscr/ToDoApp/README.md

 # ToDoApp
-A basic to do App
+A basic To Do App